mablack01/flipping-tool-runelite-plugin/README.md

-# Flipping Tool Plugin
+# Flip Smart Plugin

-A RuneLite plugin that integrates with the Flipping Tool API to automatically analyze items in your inventory and highlight profitable flipping opportunities with visual indicators.
+A RuneLite plugin that integrates with the Flip Smart API to automatically analyze items in your inventory and highlight profitable flipping opportunities with visual indicators.

 <img width="245" height="321" alt="Screenshot 2025-11-14 at 12 50 59 AM" src="https://github.com/user-attachments/assets/3a8d00f9-1466-43d4-9a29-0c3c0f50a965" />